PolymathicAI/AstroCLIP/README.md

 pip install -e .
 ```

+It is possible to override default storage path by changing the flag in `astroclip/env.py`

 ## Training

 AstroCLIP is trained using a two-step process.

 First, we pre-train a single-modal galaxy image encoder and a single-modal galaxy spectrum encoder separately.